Course Information

 If you have any questions, please contact Professor April Kiser at akiser@ric.edu.

 Submit your portfolios upon the conclusion of your programmatic requirements in history.
-For most of you, this will occur in your senior year following completion of your HIST 361 seminar paper.
+For most of you, this will occur in your senior year following conclusion of your HIST 361 or HIST 389 seminar paper.
 The submission is required for completion of the course.
 Secondary education students submit their portfolios in a two-stage process.
-All artifacts, except the seminar paper, must be submitted prior to taking SED 410, the history/social studies practicum.
+All artifacts, except the seminar paper (HIST 362 or HIST 389), must be submitted prior to taking SED 410, the history/social studies practicum.
 The seminar paper must be submitted upon completion of the practicum.
 Remember, the portfolio is an admission requirement for student teaching.
 Secondary education students must also take the Praxis II Content Exam as part of the admission process for student teaching.

 Please observe the following guidelines in submitting papers for all courses in the History Department.
-Individual instructors may note certain exceptions, so pay attention as well to the requirements for each paper assigned.
+Individual instructors may note certain exceptions, so please pay attention to the requirements for each paper assigned as well.

 Upon completion of this program, students will be able to: